niklasbe/GenAI-Oblig2/doc/doc.typ

 === Static asset server
 The server uses Bun's built-in static file serving to serve AI-generated images from the `project/backend/img` directory through the `/img/` route.
 Caching is enabled to reduce server load.

+After generating a new listing, the server saves the image to the `project/backend/img` directory.
+This approach ensures that the frontend can display the generated images without additional API calls.

 === API Endpoints
 ```
   /api/